It’s the weekend, you’re out enjoying the open road, and WHAM; your OBD1 “Check Engine” light rears its ugly head.

 - 86 Coolant temperature sensor

 - 90 Evaporative Emission Control System Leak Detected (EVAP)

 - 91 Fuel Tank Pressure Circuit

-So, We cannot guarantee the accuracy of all trouble codes.
-We do try and make them as accurate as we can, but we all make mistakes.
-Finally, Check for manufacturer specific codes with an appropriate manual.
+As a result, we cannot guarantee the accuracy of all trouble codes.
+So, we do try and make them as accurate as we can, but we all make mistakes.
+Therefore, you should always check for manufacturer specific codes, with an appropriate manual.